NASS2023/Brain2Text/README.md

 https://osf.io/ag3kj/

 This dataset has been curated from an experiment on 27 subjects.
 Each subject has 2 sessions.
-In each session subjects were made to listen to 4 different stories.
-While the subjects were listening to the stories and thinking about the stories, their MEG signals were recorded.
+In each session, subjects were made to listen to 4 different stories.
+While the subjects were listening and thinking about the stories, their MEG signals were recorded.
 This implies that the MEG signals corresponds to the stories.
 There was 20 sensors applied on the subjects, hence 20 MEG signals were generated corresponding to each story.
 A sample from the dataset:

 ![image](https://github.com/NASS2023/Brain2Text/blob/main/IMAGES/denoise.jpg)